brettlorsch/BDD_blog/README.md

 - Write out the scenario i a test file

+-create a branch to do the development work
+-write feature test
--Build the features one by one until the test passes
+-Build features to make test pass one by one
+-Once the feature test passes with no errors - merge branch with master